This article applies to:

 Pack the experiment in a clean folder

 We recommend packing E-Prime Go experiments in a new, clean folder.
 This can be done by opening the File Explorer > right-clicking > New > Folder.
-Packing an experiment in a old, "unclean" folder may result in unintended files being automatically added to the packed .exe as resource files.
-For example, packing an .ebs3 file that is on the Desktop may result in files from every sub-folder on the Desktop being added to the packed .exe file (See BUG: Packing may appear to freezes when packing .ebs3 files in folders with thousands of files and BUG: Attempting to pack in a root directory results in error for more information).
+Packing an experiment in an old, "unclean" folder may result in unintended files being automatically added to the packed .exe as resource files.
+For example, packing an .ebs3 file that is on the Desktop may result in files from every sub-folder on the Desktop being added to the packed .exe file (See BUG FIX: Packing may appear to freezes when packing .ebs3 files in folders with thousands of files and BUG FIX: Attempting to pack in a root directory results in error for more information).

 Instruct potential participants to always download and run from eprimego.com